-The Tomb Raider reboot, BioShock Infinite, Metro: Last Light, The Last of Us, Rayman Legends, Grand Theft Auto VAssassin’s Creed IV: Black Flag, Pikmin 3 and Super Mario 3D World all released this year.
+The Tomb Raider reboot, BioShock Infinite, Metro: Last Light, The Last of Us, Rayman Legends, Grand Theft Auto V, Assassin’s Creed IV: Black Flag, Pikmin 3 and Super Mario 3D World were all released in 2013.
 These were all commercially and critically successful and have all seen subsequent re-releases.
 Grand Theft Auto V has been ported to virtually everything since and gone on to be one of the most successful games ever made.
 The Last of Us got a remaster the following year and a remake within the decade.
 Assassin’s Creed IV: Black Flag is still one of the more fondly remembered titles in the series and apparently is getting a remake too.
-This doesn’t come close to mentioning all the notable games that came out this year but it gives a good idea how big the year was.
+This doesn’t come close to mentioning all the notable games that came out in 2013 but it gives a good idea how big the year was.

 On the other hand, there were also a few disappointments.
-Gears of War: Judgement released earlier in the year to a fairly mediocre reception despite being a decent game.
-There was also Splinter Cell: Blacklist which had a better reception but as of writing has been the last release in the Splinter Cell series.
+Gears of War: Judgement released earlier in the year to a fairly mediocre reception and sales despite being a decent game.
+There was also Splinter Cell: Blacklist which had a better reception but as of writing, has been the last release in the Splinter Cell series.
 Blacklist followed the polarising Splinter Cell: Conviction from 2010 — a game that departed significantly from its predecessors.
 It turned off many fans of the series while bringing few new players — if any.
-Blacklist tried to tread a fine line of retaining some of the changes and bring back some of what made the series successful.
-It had other problems though which will be discussed below.
+Blacklist tried to tread the fine line of retaining some of the changes made in Conviction while restoring some of what made the series successful.
+It had other problems beyond this misguided attempt to please completely different audiences which will be discussed below.

-The decline of what had been a successful series can be at least partially attributed to more than poor decisions at Ubisoft.
-The series was born into the “War on Terror” in 2002 and the storyline of each game definitely benefited from this real-world background though they were never dependent on it.
+The decline of what had been a successful series can at least partially be attributed to factors beyond poor decisions at Ubisoft.
+The series was born into the “War on Terror” in 2002 and the storyline of each game definitely benefited from this real-world background — though they were never dependent on it.
 By 2008, the United States hadn’t stopped its aggressive foreign policy (and still hasn’t), but it was far less popular domestically than it had been during the early Bush years.
-This alone left the series in a bit of a lurch but it wasn’t enough to end it entirely.
+This alone left the series in a bit of a lurch but it certainly wasn’t enough to end it entirely.

-The main reason for the decline is still all Ubisoft though.
+The main reason for the decline is still on Ubisoft.
 By 2008, the five mainline games and one spinoff for the Sony PlayStation Portable had sold 19 million units which works out to over three million units per game and closer to four on the assumption the poorly received PSP release didn’t sell very well.
-The two releases that followed sold about two million each which is a substantial drop in sales.
+The two releases that followed sold about two million each which represents a substantial drop in sales.
 This means that the series declined after Ubisoft dumbed down the gameplay to “expand the audience.”
-It can’t be blamed on the stealth genre being unpopular.
-It was unlikely ever to be the golden goose the Assassin’s Creed and Far Cry series was but it could have continued to be a successful franchise.
+It can’t be blamed on the stealth genre being unpopular because both these games were more action orientated and stealth gameplay had seen something of a resurgence with Deus Ex: Human Revolution in 2011 and Dishonored in 2012.
+There was also an increasing trend to include stealth-based gameplay in the genre amalgamations Ubisoft arguably popularised.
+Splinter Cell was unlikely ever to be the golden goose the Assassin’s Creed and Far Cry series were but it still could have continued to be a successful franchise.

 My own interest in the series came comparatively late and I played through the games in an odd order.
 I began with Splinter Cell: Double Agent on Xbox 360 and then played Splinter Cell: Conviction which I did enjoy but only as an action game.
-After this, I played the original trilogy in order finishing with what most people consider to be the series peak Splinter Cell: Chaos Theory.
-Interestingly, Double Agent on the original Xbox is significantly different so I later went back and played that too.
-There are also a number of differences on other consoles including extra or redesigned levels but the games are still substantially the same.
+After this, I played the original trilogy in order and finished with what most people consider to be the peak of the series: Splinter Cell: Chaos Theory.
+Interestingly, Double Agent on the original Xbox is significantly different from the “next-gen” counterpart so I later went back and played that too.
+There are also a number of differences with the earlier games on other consoles including extra or redesigned levels but the games are still substantially the same.
 I would share the general consensus that Chaos Theory is the best which was reinforced after replaying it on PC last year.

 So by the time Blacklist was announced, I was already quite invested in the series and it initially promised to be a return to form.
-A promise that was soon disappointed.
+A promise that was soon broken.
 The glaring problem was the absence of Michael Ironside as the voice of Sam Fisher.
-Ironside’s distinctive gruff and gravelly voice had become inseparable from the character and also well-known for his film roles such as Jester in Top Gun.
-Yet, the game was turning into something of a soft-reboot with much younger actor Eric Johnson taking over as Fisher for both voice and motion capture.
+Ironside’s distinctive gruff and gravelly voice had become inseparable from the character.
+He was already well-known in military roles and most famously as Jester in Top Gun.
+Instead, the game was something of a soft-reboot with much younger actor Eric Johnson taking over as Fisher for both voice and motion capture.
 Why he couldn’t do just the latter was not adequately explained and I still remember one of the developers ineptly trying to explain this decision away on a message board when the game was first revealed.

 The change of voice actor could still have been overlooked if the game had been better but it was still a weak entry when compared to the earlier games.
 It is worth stopping to emphasise that neither Conviction or Blacklist were mechanically bad games.
 The former simply played more like an adaptation of the 24 television series than a stealth game.
 The controls were intuitive and there was some clever design.
 Blacklist reintroduced some of the stealth mechanics from the original series while still offering alternative playstyles.
 Anyone can enjoy these games on their own but players looking for the pure stealth gameplay of the original games were always going to be disappointed.